Mantiker/kafka-course/theory/README.md

 Producers write data to topics (which are made of partitions)

-1) Producers know to which partition to write to (and which Kafka broker has it)
+1) Producers know to which partition to write to (to partition leader only, and which Kafka broker has it)
 2) In case of Kafka broker failures, Producer will automatically recover
 3) Producer can send a key with the message (with different key complexity - string, number, binary, etc)
 4) If key is null, data is sent round robin (partition 0, then 1, then 2, ...)